 Step 3: While the corn is boiling, fill a clean sink or a large pan with ice water.
 Once the corn has boiled for five minutes, place the corn into the ice water.
 This will stop the cooking process and prevent the kernels from denting.

 Step 4: Cut the corn off the cob.
-I usually place the cob in a shallow flat pan, like a cookie sheet or cake pan.
+I place the block of wood in a shallow flat pan, like a cookie sheet or cake pan, to catch the kernels.
 With a sharp knife or electric knife, cut the kernels off the cob.

 Step 5: Spoon the corn into freezer bags.

 Step 6: Seal the freezer bags.
-To force air out of the bag, and to safe space in your freezer, lay the filled bag on the counter and slowly flatten the bag from the bottom of the bag to the opening.
+To force air out of the bag and to save space in your freezer, lay the filled bag of corn on the counter and slowly flatten the bag from the bottom of the bag to the opening.

 Step 7: After the hot corn has completely cooled, place the bags into the freezer.
-I usually allow the bags freezer on a cookie sheet in a single layer for several hours in the freezer.
+I usually place the bags on a cookie sheet in a single layer for several hours in the freezer.
 This allows the corn to freeze faster and keep the bags flat for easy storage in the freezer..

 Is it possible to not blanch corn and freeze it?
 I would have said no, until I talked with a farmer that sold me my corn one year.

 When I was paying her for the corn she asked me how I froze my corn.
-My response was, "I blanche the corn, pack it in quart bags and then place the bags in the freezer," I responded
+My response was, "I blanched the corn, pack it in quart bags and then place the bags in the freezer," I responded